snikolow/simple-pdns/README.md

 #### Developer note

-Although this project is fairy small and simple, it is still on process of development.
+Although this project is fairly small and simple, it is still on process of development.